dillonHe/EasyEDA-Documents/Tutorial/PCBOrder.md

 </tbody>
 </table>

-* If your PCB requires 16 layers or larger dimensions, please contact us before placing your order
+* If your PCB requires more than the default maximum of 6 layers (up to a maximum of 16) or larger dimensions, please contact us before placing your order